 I was amused by the 150 km (93 mph) signs posted on the Autobahn, which are more of a general suggestion than a rule.
 In other words, we were going so fast I could not take any photos.

-A friend took me along to one of his shows at a rad place called Kultur-Bahnhof Koetzting (“KBK”).
-Formerly an actual Bahnhof (train station) that was built in the late 1800s, it is now a unique music venue for the avant garde and experimental.
+A friend took me along to one of his shows at a rad place called Kultur-Bahnhof Koetzting (“KBK” in this blog).
+Formerly an actual Bahnhof (train station) that was built in the late 1800s, it is now a unique music venue, especially for the avant garde and experimental.

 KBK has been renovated to support the bar, kitchen, stage, and sound system, but the rest appears to be in original form.
 I am impressed with the artwork on the walls and how well-preserved the space is.

 We were welcomed by the bar manager, whose charm and hospitality made me feel at home right away.
-He treated me to a few types of locally brewed coffee and beer, like the locally famous Lindner Bräu.
+He introduced me to a few types of locally-brewed coffee and beer, like the locally famous Lindner Bräu.

 The brewery is not much for advertising and it was hard to find much about them on their social media, but the beers are delicious.

 Bad Kötzting itself is a bit under the radar as well.
 I was not able to find much information about it online in my search, even as a German speaker.
 I’m left with a dreamy sort of Twilight Zone feeling about the town.
 I know it exists!
 I was there and had a wonderful time!

 While my friend set up his microphones and instruments, a fellow tipsy patron bellied up to the bar and told me wildly entertaining stories about his home city of Augsburg.
 I had plans to visit Augsburg, but days before the trip a story made the news about officials discovering WW bombs that had not been detonated, and the whole town was evacuated.
 So maybe another time for Augsburg.

 The bartender arrived and nudged me into sampling a few more local brews, and before we knew it, the place was completely packed.